FabioPINO/science-docs/index.md

 Check out **PCAfold**, our Python software for generating, analyzing and improving low-dimensional manifolds.
 It can be used for data clustering and sampling, dimensionality reduction, nonlinear regression and assessing the quality of low-dimensional manifolds. **PCAfold** is published in the SoftwareX journal:

-<sup>**K. Zdybał**, E. Armstrong, A. Parente, J. C. Sutherland, *PCAfold: Python software to generate, analyze and improve PCA-derived low-dimensional manifolds*, SoftwareX 12, 2020, 100630</sup>
+<sup>K. Zdybał, E. Armstrong, A. Parente, J. C. Sutherland, *PCAfold: Python software to generate, analyze and improve PCA-derived low-dimensional manifolds*, SoftwareX 12, 2020, 100630</sup>

 Reach out to the documentation for many illustrative tutorials!
 You can also run the tutorials as interactive Jupyter notebooks using Binder: